StevenBlack/vocab/readme.md

 ### iniquity
 Complete wickedness; often found in a den for some reason.
-Say IH-NICK-WIHT-EE.

 ### innervate